Integrability and Identification in Multinomial Choice Models: Set-up and Key Results

 Condition (i) is intuitive, and corresponds to preferences being non-satiated in the quantity of numeraire.
 Indeed, if choice probabilities are generated by the structure

 where $W_{j}\left( ,\eta \right) $ are strictly increasing and continuous, and their distributions sufficiently smooth, then condition (i) must hold.
+The limiting condition $\lim_{\mathbf{a}_{-j}\downarrow \mathbf{c} ^{(j)}\left( a_{j}\right) }q_{j}\left( \mathbf{a}\right) =1$ means that holding $a_{j}$ fixed, if we lower $\left\{ a_{k},k\neq j\right\} $ sufficiently, then the probability of choosing $j$ rises to 1.
+For example, if the price of each alternative $k\neq j$ becomes sufficiently high, then eventually everyone will choose $j$.
+Similarly, $\lim_{a_{j}\downarrow d^{\left( j\right) }\left( \mathbf{a}_{-j}\right) }q_{j}\left( \mathbf{a} \right) =0$ means that holding income and prices of other alternatives fixed, if the price of the $j$th alternative increases sufficiently, then its aggregate demand will become zero.
 Condition (iii) is related to the existence of a density function for unobserved heterogeneity.
-For models with \textit{parametrically specified } heterogeneity distributions, condition (iii) was previously used to recover underlying utility functions (c.f.
-McFadden, 1978, just above Eqn.
-12).
-The motivation for condition (ii) was discussed right before Theorem 1.
+For models with \textit{parametrically specified }heterogeneity distributions, condition (iii) was previously used to recover underlying utility functions (c.f.
+McFadden, 1978 just above Eqn.
+12, and McFadden 1981).
+The motivation for condition (ii) was discussed right before Lemma 1.
+The proof of this lemma, detailed in the appendix, is based on differentiating the identity $ \sum_{j=0}^{J}q_{j}\left( \mathbf{a}\right) =1$, applying condition (ii) and solving the resulting partial differential equation.

+Note that by using the utility functions and heterogeneity distribution obtained via Lemma 1, one can simulate choice probabilities at the observed $ \mathbf{a}$'s.
+To do this, for any pair of alternatives $j\neq m$ a least squares projection of $\frac{\partial }{\partial a_{m}}q_{j}\left( \mathbf{a} \right) /\frac{\partial }{\partial a_{j}}q_{m}\left( \mathbf{a}\right) $ on a polynomial sieve in $a_{j},a_{m}$ would be used to generate the coefficient functions of the PDEs, which are then solved to obtain the utility functions and the heterogeneity distribution (see the section "Identification" below for further details), as in Lemma 1.
+One can then test whether these simulated choice probabilities equal the observed choice-probabilities.
+Passing this test would imply that the observed choice probabilities can be rationalized.